sakundu/OpenROAD-DPI/README.md

 ### new Update
 We have done all our update in DPL.

-DP Improver Effect of Shift Range, Swap Range, and iteration count on the wire length
+We have added the dp_improver tcl command which can be used on detailed placed data set to improve the HPWL of the design.
+This performs cell swapping, shifting, and flipping operations.

+Here is the usage of the command: (default value we have added for swaprange 20, shiftrage 50, iter to 4).

+dp_improver -swapraneg <> -shiftrange<> -iter <>

 Shift Range: It is the range(unit: site) for a particular cell that determines how far it can shift from its current position.

 Swap Range: It is the range(unit: site) for a particular cell that determines which other cells from the same row can be considered as a potential swapping candidate with this cell.

+iter: It defines how many times are we calling the method.

 [Link](https://docs.google.com/spreadsheets/d/1ePHP4KUA2jJjhvFFZwHMxaeseGB6a6EhbMAiEv7fau4/edit#gid=1543630611) to the data used to generate the plots below.
 (Here DPI stands for the data point collected after using our DP Improver.
 WO stands for without)